Are you ready to learn about my tried and true poison ivy remedies, all natural (both already on the market and my homemade ones)? Ones that work?

 - 4 drops essential oil of peppermint (Start with 4 drops…)

 Mix together until creamy.
 Store in a small glass container in the refrigerator.
 Apply as needed to poison ivy, poison oak, poison sumac, sores or insect bites.
 This lotion works quickly and effectively, and it is very cooling.
+PS I switched over from using water to coconut oil.
+It works better and doesn’t flake off.

 More Tried and True Remedies For Poison Ivy